Rawrshak/Rawrshak-Improvement-Proposals/RIP-3 Nft Bank/RIP-3 Nft Bank.md

 -   withdrawBatch function to withdraw multiple assets.
 This function takes in an array of assetData structs, an array of uint256 withdraw amounts and an address.
     -   calls the withdraw function in BankStorage.sol to update the itemBalances mapping.
     -   calls a transfer function to retrieve the item from the bank to the user.
--   rescueToken function, which takes in a contract address and token id, allows the user to retrieve tokens transferred to the bank contract without using depositBatch.
-It reconciles the mapping in BankStorage.sol with the value queried by balanceOf(Bank.sol address).
+-   rescueToken function, which takes in a contract address and token id, allows the user to retrieve tokens which were transferred to the bank contract without using depositBatch.
+It reconciles the mapping in BankStorage.sol with the token amount in possession by the Bank contract.
 -   addBackup function to add a back up address in case one loses their keys.
 -   removeBackup function to remove an address from the backupAddresses array.
 -   setPassword function which takes in strings of the old password and new password.
 If the old password is confirmed, it hashes the new password and sets it as the account password.